Student Wellbeing

 Wellbeing Coordinator

-The Wellbeing Coordinator works closely with staff and students to lead a whole school approach to the development of personal responsibility and social and emotional learning, implementing the Smiling Minds School Curriculum across Reception to Year 6.
+The Wellbeing Coordinator works closely with staff and students to lead a whole school approach to the development of personal responsibility and social and emotional learning, implementing The Resilience Project across Reception to Year 6.
 The Wellbeing Coordinator supports students with social and emotional needs analysing Classroom Pulse Check In data and referrals from teachers as well as supporting Restorative Practices to restore relationships across the school.

 The School’s Wellbeing Coordinator is responsible for: